jsh58/Genrich/README.md

 ### Computational requirements <a name="memory"></a>

 Genrich runs very quickly but uses a considerable amount of memory.
-At a minimum, it uses 3 bytes for every base-pair of the reference genome, i.e. ~9GB for a human sample.
+For starters, it requires 3 bytes for every base-pair of the reference genome, i.e. ~9GB for a human sample.
 The number of input files has little effect on memory, but certain analysis options (especially the option to remove PCR duplicates) can greatly increase the memory usage, especially with large SAM/BAM input files.
-For example, when PCR duplicate removal was performed with a duplicate log file (`-R`), Genrich used a maximum of 25GB memory to analyze a human treatment/control pair of BAM files that contained a combined 302.1 million alignments.
-The total run-time, including peak calling, was less than 20min.
+For example, when PCR duplicate removal was performed, with a duplicate log file (`-R`), Genrich used a maximum of 25GB memory to complete the analysis of a human treatment/control pair of BAM files that contained a combined 302.1 million alignments.
+The total run-time, including peak-calling, was 19.6min.

 Genrich is not multi-threaded.
 <br><br>